Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/All Projects.md

 ---
-title: All Projects of myself
+title: The awesome projects of mine
 tags:
   - DIY
   - myself